farlee2121/DevEssentialsBlog/_posts/2021-01-29-Going-Fast-is-Going-Well.md

 # Going Fast is Going Well

 I want to directly address the idea that moving quickly means bad code.
-The opposite is also not heavy design process.
+Heavy design process is also not the opposite of either speed or sloppy code.
 To go fast is to go well, and that means fast incremental design.

 ## Design Stamina
 It's generally accepted that bad code slows you down, eventually.
 The [design stamina hypothesis](https://www.martinfowler.com/bliki/DesignStaminaHypothesis.html) represents the general relationship well.